 Quiet Fire is Grenada’s foremost jazz band.
-Together for the better part of twelve years, their focus on playing high quality music has been paramount.
+Together for the better part of 12 years, their focus on playing high-quality music has been paramount.
 The band describes their music as a ‘tropical fusion’.
 The “Fire” comes from the pulsating rhythms of drumming and percussion, punctuated by tropical jazz baselines.
 The “Heat” from the fire is created by synthesized tones mixed with an aggressive rock approach.
 To balance the “Fire”, the “Quiet”, produced by classical guitar, jazz guitar, and violin, soothes the rhythmic offerings generated by the percussion, bass, and guitar synthesizer.
-Special guest vocalist is the very popular, Jenny J whose sultry voice and dynamic, exciting stage presence is a real crowd pleaser.
+Special guest vocalist is the very popular, Jenny J whose sultry voice and dynamic, exciting stage presence is a real crowd-pleaser.

-The Naniki Caribbean Jazz Safari – Grenada is sponsored by Mount Cinnamon Resort & Beach Club, Flamboyant Hotel and Villas, LIAT, Grenada Board of Tourism, United Insurance, USA Embassy, Sagicor, The Traveling Guitar Foundation (USA), The Grenada Broadcasting Network (GBN) Klassic AM, Coca Cola, Etang, Quinn Company Limited, Stoli, Presidente, El Dorado Rum, Grant’s Scotch Whiskey, Campari and Nedd’s Rental & Services.
+The Naniki Caribbean Jazz Safari – Grenada is sponsored by Mount Cinnamon Resort & Beach Club, Flamboyant Hotel and Villas, LIAT, Grenada Board of Tourism, United Insurance, USA Embassy, Sagicor, The Traveling Guitar Foundation (USA), The Grenada Broadcasting Network (GBN) Klassic AM, Coca Cola, Etang, Quinn Company, Stoli, Presidente, El Dorado Rum, Grant’s Scotch Whiskey, Campari, and Nedd’s Rental & Services.